The Brave (and not-so-new) World of Hybrid Workplaces

-Personally, I predict that remote and virtual work will become even more prevalent and accepted around the world and across industries.
+Personally, I predict that remote and hybrid work will become even more prevalent and accepted around the world and across industries.
 But at the same time, in-office (or face to face) options will continue to be important.
 And so I expect the shared workspace industry (Regus, WeWork, etc.) to continue to grow and evolve, providing innovative new ways for companies to have in-person meeting space and collaboration potential without the cost and complexity of permanent physical offices.

 Full-time in-office mandates will become harder and harder to enforce as people increasingly expect flexibility in their work situation.
 In fact, at ServiceNow, 87% of employees surveyed said being able to work remotely would be a part of their future employment decisions.3